lydell/tiny-decoders/README.md

 This is the most general function, which you can use for lots of different data.
 Other functions might be more convenient though.

-The type annotation is a bit ovewhelming, but using `fields` isn’t super complicated.
+The type annotation is a bit overwhelming, but using `fields` isn’t super complicated.
 In a callback, you get a `field` function that you use to pluck out stuff from the JSON object.
 For example:

 ```ts
 type User = {